Skip to main content

 The fly screen doesn’t fit over my handles when the window/door is shut

-If there is an object like a vent, skirting board or dwarf wall which prevents you from
+If there is an obstruction such as a vent, skirting board or dwarf wall, there are a couple of options:

 Recently Viewed